 As creative interventionists, we produce inquiries that reimagine neighborhoods as spaces for abundance.
 Our projects transform difficult questions into positive actions by creating real opportunities for those introspective thoughts to powerfully emerge into the world.
 We then find structures to ensure that the actions from the project will live on longer than us.
 We measure the impact of a project by inquiring if it generated more community leaders, future projects, new neighborhood narratives, and sustained emotional and physical investment.

-Hunter Franks // ARTISTIC DIRECTOR
+Hunter Franks // FOUNDER

 Hunter Franks is the founder and Artistic Director of the League of Creative Interventionists.
 His participatory projects create shared spaces and experiences that break down social barriers and catalyze connections between people and communities.